Sugnens: Economy

 As of In 2010 2010, Sugnens had an unemployment rate of 4%.
 As of 2008, there were 25 people employed in the primary economic sector and about 10 businesses involved in this sector.
 16 people were employed in the secondary sector and there were 5 businesses in this sector.
 11 people were employed in the tertiary sector, with 7 businesses in this sector.
 There were 128 residents of the municipality who were employed in some capacity, of which females made up 48.4% of the workforce.

 In 2008 the total number of full-time equivalent jobs was 40.
 The number of jobs in the primary sector was 16, all of which were in agriculture.
 The number of jobs in the secondary sector was 15 of which 3 or (20.0%) were in manufacturing and 13 (86.7%) were in construction.
 The number of jobs in the tertiary sector was 9.
 In the tertiary sector; 2 or 22.2% were in the sale or repair of motor vehicles, 3 or 33.3% were in a hotel or restaurant, 1 was the insurance or financial industry, 2 or 22.2% were in education.

 In 2000, there were 11 workers who commuted into the municipality and 93 workers who commuted away.
 The municipality is a net exporter of workers, with about 8.5 workers leaving the municipality for every one entering.
 Of the working population, 14.8% used public transportation to get to work, and 60.2% used a private car.

+Transport

+Sugnens railway station, on the suburban Lausanne-Échallens-Bercher line, is adjacent to the village and was in the former municipality.
+There is a half-hourly interval service betweeb Sugnens and Lausanne (via Échallens) in one direction, and between Sugnens and Bercher in the other direction.
+The village is also served by PostBus service 428, which links it to Chavornay, Echallens, and Thierrens.